-The Space Dashboard makes it easy to update your space, whether you have a branded space within the Guidebook app or your own app in the app stores.
-We’ll walk through the difference between a branded space and a branded app, and move through the steps to create a space and app.
-Let’s take a spin!
-You can scroll through, or click below to see specific sections.
+The Branding Dashboard makes it easy to update your space, whether you have a branded space within the Guidebook app or your own app in the app stores.
+If you are unsure of the differences between your guide, space and app, you can find out more here.

-A branded space in the Guidebook app is a great way to have a space with your colors and theme, but not have to worry about app updates and the time it takes to submit them.
-You can think of a 'Space' as your own Branded real estate within the Guidebook app.
-Until now, your attendees have always been graced by Guidebook's signature branding as they've navigated through your guides: Our Guidebook logos, that cozy shade of blue on the navigation bar, etc.
+A branded space in the Guidebook app is a great way to have a space with your colors, but not have to worry about having an Apple Developer account, app updates and the time it takes to submit them.
+You can think of a Space as your own Branded real estate within the Guidebook app.

-Upload your own logo, choose your own colors, and completely personalize your attendees' experience to fit your brand.
+Branded Spaces allow you to upload your own logo, choose your own colors, and completely personalize your attendees' experience to fit your brand.
 In many ways, the Spaces feature set allows you to transform the Guidebook Branded App into your Branded App.
-Changes to spaces also update in real time, just be sure to click "Submit!"
+Changes to spaces also update in real-time, just be sure to click Submit.

-On the left column of the Space Dashboard, you will see a list of items that still need to be taken care of before you can publish the space/app.
+On the left column of the Branding Dashboard, you will see a list of items that still need to be taken care of before you can publish the space/app.
 You can click into each of these and fill out the required information, or you can click into each of the boxes on the right.
-We’ll go through each of the boxes beginning with “Theme.”

 - There are 6 basic colors in each app theme

 - You can adjust these to your liking